-We are guilty for letting the dogs sleep in our beds.
+We are guilty of letting the dogs sleep in our beds.
 From a very young age, Pickles slept with us.
 Tortilla is a bit more fickle.
-She’ll start on the bed but then ends up on the floor right below our feet.
+She'll start on the bed but then ends up on the floor right below our feet.

 Describe your style.

 My style is definitely eclectic.
 I like to create spaces that are a mix of old and new, vintage but contemporary.
 Like my personality, I design rooms that don't take themselves too seriously with whimsical and playful furnishings.

 Our home is located in an exceptional part of the Verdugo mountains.
 We fell in love with this home because of the views and because it was in excellent condition.
 As a designer, I loved that I could just roll up my sleeves and start designing.